oscar066/Phase_3_project/README.md

 <li> Random Forest </li>
 <li> Gradient Boosting </li>
 <li> Stacking </li><br>
-<p> Here we created baseline_model and progressed iteratively tuning the different parameters for the different modelling algorithms </p>
+<p> Here we created baseline model and progressed iteratively tuning the different hyperparameters for the different modelling algorithms and
+using GridSearch to find the best paramaters for each model</p>

 ## Conclusion
 <p> The final model picked was the Random forest model 1 which had the highest metrics of :